 Creating The Future

-A series of workshops combining arts and crafts with science and ecology to help us imagine positive futures.
+A series of workshops combining arts and crafts with science and ecology to help us imagine positive futures in Finsbury Park, Commons/Jamboree Hut, next to Lidl, inside the Seven Sisters Gate in the park).

-Starting on Sunday 20th October these workshops take place on the third Sunday of every month
+The Creating the Future workshops have been running since October 2024 and take place on the third Sunday of every month in Finsbury Park.

 These workshops aim to build an informal community in the heart of Finsbury Park, that come together to learn about resilience in response to some of our questions, confusions, concerns and desires for the future.
-We will be working together to tell meaningful and positive stories that help us imagine the future we need and how we might get there.
-Focusing on planetary and personal health, climate and environmental change, these workshops will combine art, craft making, storytelling and scientific data to slow down debate and find more gentle and positive ways of thinking, creating and collaborating.
+These workshops combine art, craft making, storytelling and scientific data to slow down debate and find more gentle and positive ways of thinking, creating and collaborating.

 The Commons/Jamboree Hut is wheelchair accessible, the workshops are designed to be inclusive, cross generational and with accessibility in mind.
 Please contact Rachel for more information and any questions about accessibility or taking part.